Tuczno, Greater Poland Voivodeship

-Tuczno is a village in the administrative district of Gmina Pobiedziska, within Poznań County, Greater Poland Voivodeship, in west-central Poland.
+Tuczno (Reichenau) is a village in the administrative district of Gmina Pobiedziska, within Poznań County, Greater Poland Voivodeship, in west-central Poland.

 In 2004, the village had a population of 130.
 It lies on the southern edge of the Puszcza Zielonka forest and landscape park.
 It is close to a series of lakes, and contains a large complex of vacation properties.